* Production seen to reach ceiling around one million BPD

 A current U.N.-backed government in Tripoli has been eroded by internal splits, lack of technical capacity and rejection by factions that control the eastern part of the country.
 It has also not been able to reverse a sharp decline in living standards or disband the many locally-rooted armed groups that hold sway in western Libya.

-The World Bank projects a budget deficit this year of 22 percent, despite oil exports rising to an average of 0.62 million bpd from January to July.
+The World Bank projects a budget deficit this year of 22 percent, despite oil exports rising to an average of 6.2 million bpd in from January to July.

 Almost all public spending goes on state salaries and subsidising basic products including imported fuel, more than 30 percent of which is smuggled back out of the country, according to NOC estimates.